amanadhav/ClassQ/README.md

 """)
 ```

-if that returns any rows, something is broken. after a 500-bot chaos run it should return nothing.
+If that returns any rows, something is broken.
+After a 500-bot chaos run it should return nothing.

 ## Local setup